Group One Betting Guide

-ASCOT in Perth hosts one of the feature mile races on the Australian calendar.
-The $1 million group 1 is Perth’s biggest race and punters get to see a good mix of local champions and the best from the east.
+ASCOT in Perth hosts the Railway Stakes, one of the feature mile races on the Australian calendar.
+The Group 1 Railway Stakes is worth $1,500,000 and is Perth’s biggest race and punters get to see a good mix of local champions and the best from the east.

-The most famous victory was Northerly which won in 2000 and would later become a dual-Cox Plate and one-time Caulfield Cup champion.
+The most famous Railway Stakes victory was Northerly which won in 2000 and would later become a dual-Cox Plate and one-time Caulfield Cup champion.

 One of the biggest myths is that Perth racing is at a lower class than that of Melbourne and Sydney, but we get to see some seriously talented horses in the Railway Stakes and many horses out of the Melbourne spring carnival stick on and compete at Ascot.

 Betting for the Railway Stakes is open throughout the year at our recommended bookmakers and this year’s field looks one of the better fields we’ve ever seen.
 It is held in mid-November so conditions are slick and perfect for picking a winner.

 2024 Railway Stakes betting odds